falahatiali/kubernetes-production-installation-with-ansible-ubuntu/README.md

 # Kubernetes Production

-Install Kubernetes in a production environment with Ansible
+Install Kubernetes in a production environment with Ansible on UBUNTU

 ## Prerequisites

+You can use these playbooks on any number of nodes you like.
+I have tested it on the number of nodes below (all of them are ubuntu 20.04 distro)

 ```
 3 Master Nodes
 3 Worker Nodes